amazeeio/docs/step_by_step_guides/technical_requirements.md

 ## Git Repositories

 amazee.io needs read access to your Git repository in order to deploy the code.
-There are some widely used cloud Git repository services like [GitHub](http://github.com), [BitBucket](http://bitbucket.org) and [Gitlab](https://gitlab.com). amazee.io has currently sites hosted which uses one of these.
+There are some widely used cloud Git repository services like [GitHub](http://github.com), [BitBucket](http://bitbucket.org) and [Gitlab](https://gitlab.com). amazee.io has support for all of them!

 amazee.io is capable of using your own hosted Git Repository or on-premises versions of the mentioned Cloud Git repositories.
 Please check with [support@amazee.io](mailto:support@amazee.io) to connect amazee.io to these Git Repositories \(tldr; If you can send us a Webhook on each push, it's all perfect\).